 One thing that almost always goes unnoticed on a website is typography.
 Typography is already been proven to have a tremendous effect on conversions but just selecting one of the available Google fonts will not get you far.
-Same thing is with color where black on white will work for most long-form copy but not for CTAs.
+The same thing is with color where black on white will work for most long-form copies but not for CTAs.

 Ensure Your Pricing Changes Are Effective

 Getting the right pricing for products and services can seem like a mission impossible.
 Price forming is often not completely understood and even more often it is optimized.
 Almost always, setting a price is not just watching the pricing that your competitors have and lowering yours.